Bioconductor/bioconductor.org/content/developers/how-to/git-mirrors.md

 ### Scenario 1: Use Git Locally, No GitHub Repository ###

 If you simply want to use git locally on your machine and do not need to have a publicly accessible git repository on GitHub (or elsewhere) you can simply clone your package from the mirror directly.

-  1. `git clone https://github.com/Bioconductor-mirror/REPO` to clone the repository to your machine.
+  1. `git clone https://github.com/Bioconductor-mirror/REPO` to clone
+     the repository to your machine.
   2. `cd REPO` to switch to the REPO directory.
   3. `bash /path/to/update_remotes.sh` to setup the git remotes.
   4. Commit to git as you normally would.
-  5. Each time you want to push git commits to svn run the following commands:
+  5. Each time you want to push git commits to svn run the following
+     commands:
      1. `git svn rebase` to get the latest SVN changes.
      2. `git svn dcommit --add-author-from` to commit your changes to SVN.
-     You may be prompted here for your SVN username and password.
+You may need to provide your SVN username `git svn --username=u.name dcommit --add-author-from`.

 ### Scenario 2: Set Up Your Own GitHub Repository ###

 If you do not already have a public git repository for package REPO the simplest thing to do is navigate to `https://github.com/Bioconductor-mirror/REPO` and click the `Fork` button in the upper right.
 This will create a copy of the repository on your personal account.
 You may want to re-enable issue tracking in your repository (it's disabled in the read-only mirrors and forks inherit this setting).
 To do this, go to Settings and then click the Issues checkbox.
 Then perform the following steps in your terminal.

   1. `git clone https://github.com/USER/REPO` to clone the repository to your machine.
   2. `cd REPO` to switch to the REPO directory.
   3. `bash /path/to/update_remotes.sh` to setup the git remotes.
   4. Commit to git and push to GitHub as you normally would.
   5. Each time you want to push git commits to svn:
      1. `git checkout devel` to switch to the devel branch. (use release-X.X for release branches)
      2. `git svn rebase` to get the latest SVN changes.
      3. `git merge master --log` to merge your changes from the master branch or skip this step and work directly on the current branch.
      4. `git svn dcommit --add-author-from` to sync and commit your changes to svn.
-     You may be prompted here for your SVN username and password.
+You may need to provide your SVN username `git svn --username=u.name dcommit --add-author-from`.

 When you're done, be sure and merge any changes from svn back into the git master branch:

     git checkout master
     git merge devel